awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 When generated code is executed immediately—when HTML is rendered, JavaScript runs, and CSS governs layout—the interaction acquires properties that text cannot provide: state persistence, feedback, and affordances.
 Buttons can be clicked.
 Sliders can be adjusted.
 Outputs can change without re-prompting the model.
 The system becomes something you *operate*, not something you interpret.

-This shift exposes a crucial insight: LLM conversations already contain the logic of tools.
+This exposes a crucial insight: LLM conversations already contain the logic of tools.
 What they lack is a rendering loop that treats those tools as present rather than hypothetical.
 Real-time execution does not add intelligence; it removes friction.

 Once this layer is in place, the role of text changes.
 Language becomes a steering mechanism—a way to specify constraints, modify behavior, or request extensions—while the primary interaction happens through the rendered artifact itself.
 The conversation stops being a transcript and starts behaving like a workbench.